Galapagos Islands Travel Guide

 As the Galapagos Islands are a popular vacation destination, the Ecuadorian government maintains strict control over tourist access to preserve the local ecosystem.
 A certified tour guide accompanies all visitors, and there are additional restrictions around tour-group size and activities in certain areas.
 Travellers should make bookings ahead of time.

 Regarding plant-life, the islands are volcanic and largely bare of vegetation.
 That said, they have some dramatic and strangely beautiful geological features.
 These include a 30-foot (10m) high cactus forest, exquisitely twisted lava flows, spatter cones and lava tunnels, bizarre rock formations, and red, black and white sand beaches.

 Puerto Ayora is the most developed town in the archipelago.
 Located on Santa Cruz Island, it is the centre of the Galapagos tourism industry.
-Most visitors stay in this friendly little town while arranging a boat tour to the rest of the islands or anchor in the harbour during their cruise.
+Most visitors either stay in this friendly little town while arranging a boat tour to the rest of the islands, or anchor in the harbour during their cruise.